linds29877/independence/iNdependence/Other Files/README.txt

   - Christian Terrazas for the icon/banner
   - Geohot for gunlock (and answering my questions)
   - pumpkin and bgm for the RAM disk jailbreak method (and for bringing to my attention it's history)
+  - Adam Elliot for the iPod Touch fix
+  - Daniel Flugt for the Danish localization

 Cheers to the iPhone Dev, iPhone Elite, and iTouch Dev teams!